-All teachers have the school's classroom expectations poster on display.
-They refer to them as appropriate and bring them to the attention of students at the start of a year or when they take over a new class
+- All teachers have the school's classroom expectations poster and HAB poster on display.
+They refer to them as appropriate and bring them to the attention of students at the start of a year or when they take over a new class - Our 'Fortnightly Focus' often explores positive learning behaviour, SMSC (Social, Moral Spiritual, Cultural) matters and reinforces the values of HBK.com: responsible, empathetic and proud.
+These posters are displayed on all desktops and around the site and discussed in tutor time - Recognition Points aware awarded to all students who meet or exceed our high expectations around hard work, high standards and kindness.
+Recognition Points are also awarded for excellent homework and for literacy. (see Appendix 6: HAB Classroom Poster) - The PSHCE curriculum and its focus on citizenship teach patterns of behaviour that are appropriate in school and society.
+This curriculum area addresses such issues as name-calling, manners, abusive language, swearing, bullying, racism, sexism, discrimination, and individual rights - Assemblies are often a vehicle for the teaching of moral and ethical standpoints and are used to reinforce good behaviour - The code of conduct, expectations of behaviour and classroom rules are printed in the student planners

-- Our 'Fortnightly Focus' often explores positive learning behaviour, SMSC (Social, Moral Spiritual, Cultural) matters and reinforces the values of HBK.com: responsible, empathetic and proud.
-These posters are displayed on all desktops and around the site and discussed in tutor time - Recognition Points aware awarded to all students who meet or exceed our high expectations around hard work, high standards and kindness (see Appendix 6: HAB Classroom Poster) - The PSHCE curriculum and its focus on citizenship teach patterns of behaviour that are appropriate in school and society.
-This curriculum area addresses such issues as name-calling, manners, abusive language, swearing, bullying, racism, sexism, discrimination and individual rights - Assemblies are often a vehicle for the teaching of moral and ethical standpoints and are used to reinforce good behaviour - The code of conduct, expectations of behaviour and classroom rules are printed in the student planners - There are opportunities for students to learn from each other (peer to peer mentoring) and for them to take positions of responsibility such as: Head Student, Ambassadors, Form REPs, Sports leaders, Prefects, Peer Mentors or House Captains.
+• There are opportunities for students to learn from each other (peer to peer mentoring) and for them to take positions of responsibility such as: Head Student, Ambassadors, Form REPs, Sports leaders, Prefects, Peer Mentors, School Council or House Captains.
 The school actively seeks to find new ways of encouraging leadership opportunities.